kevineumutoni/kevineumutoni/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on studying...
+- 🔭 I’m currently working on my coding skills
-- 🌱 I’m currently learning at AKiraChix...
+- 🌱 I’m currently learning at AKiraChix
-- 👯 I’m looking to collaborate on any project ...
+- 👯 I’m looking to collaborate on any project
-- 🤔 I’m looking for help with coding..
+- 🤔 I’m looking for help with AI and ML
-- 💬 Ask me about tech-related projects based on make our lives simple...
+- 💬 Ask me about tech-related projects based on make our lives simple
-- 📫 How to reach me: kevineumutonibugingo@gmail.com ...
+- 📫 How to reach me: kevineumutonibugingo@gmail.com
 - 😄 Pronouns: .she/her..
-- Fun fact: I take music as a therapy
+- Random fact: MUSIC IS A THERAPY